crazyoptimist/slack-rails-bot-starter/README.md

 ```bash
 cp .env.example .env
 ```
-Go to https://api.slack.com/apps and click your application. <br />
+Go to https://api.slack.com/apps and click your application.
 Grab the infomation needed for .env file from **Basic Information** section.

 ## Run the application